Icinga/icingabeat/README.md

 make package
 ```

 This will fetch and create all images required for the build process.
-The hole
+The whole
-process to finish can take several minutes.
+process can take several minutes to finish.

 To disable snapshot packages or build specific packages, set the following
 environment variables: